antor44/livestream_video/README.md

 You can select your preferred context level from the new dropdown menu in the "Online translation" section of the UI.

 **Important Note on Models:** While many models like `gemini-3-flash-preview` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
 The paid API is a pay per use service, if you don't use it you don't pay.
 Please check your billing status if you intend to use Pro models.
+Under normal use, the cost would be no more than a few cents per day, even with heavy use.

 **Model Recommendations for High-Quality Subtitles (Long Media):**

 *   **Paid API key recommended:** The Gemma-27 model on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
 It provides good results for major-language translations and for improving same-language transcription.
 Use **Gemini Pro 3.1** when either the source or destination language is non-major.
-Within a normal use, you could expect a cost of no more than a few cents per session.

 *Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*